 The women of the aesthetic movement (closely associated with the Pre-Raphaelites) took to wearing loose-fitting, ‘healthy’ garments which didn’t require the wearing of a corset.
 The style of flowing and comfortable garments were heavily-influenced by smocks, along with other styles of dress, and it was unsurprising that smocking was also used to create shaping and decorative effects.
-This velvet example at FIT is stunning.
+This velvet example at FIT (The Fashion Institute of Technology) is stunning.

-Smocks were also popular for aesthetic children’s wear, judging by this Liberty of London child’s smock, a fancy silk version of the traditional rural garment.
+Smocks were also popular for aesthetic children’s wear.
 Patterns using the techniques appear in women’s magazines too, such as this smocked bag from a 19th century magazine.

 In the early 20th century, smocking appears in women’s magazines and sewing manuals on garments, domestic textiles and children’s wear, such as this example from the Women’s Home Companion, 1916.
 The 1930s and 1940s were the heyday of patterns and innovative stitch development along with some stunning uses of the simplest honeycomb stitch pattern such as this velvet dress by Maggie Rouff.
-As with many crafts, smocking was revived in the 1970s when such delights as the smocked plunge-neckline swimming costume was created….alongside Victorian-esque party dresses for women and girls, made popular by Laura Ashley.
+As with many crafts, smocking was revived in the 1970s when such delights as the smocked plunge-neckline swimming costume was created.

 It is also sometimes seen on folk or traditional costume from Europe.
 This 19th century Russian blouse makes beautiful use of shaped smocking on the cuff.